nerdstep/udacity-frontend-nanodegree-p5-neighborhood-map/README.md

 $ npm install
 ```

 That's it!
-You should now have everything needed to use the Web Starter Kit.
+You should now have everything needed to run the project.

 -